zendesk/sunshine-conversations-helpkit-ios/README.md

 ## Installation Using Cocoapods

-Cocoapods is current not supported
+Cocoapods is currently not supported

 ## Installation Without Cocoapods